ColinFay/haddock/README.md

 + Content & Message of webpage

 ```
-shiny.noPort(
-	title = "My Shiny App",
+title: "My Shiny App"
-	message = "No available port"
-)
 ```

-This piece of code defines the title + sentence displayed when there is no port available.
-You can also change the title of the main page serving the apps:
+This piece of code defines the title displayed on the pages

 ```
-shiny.genPage(
-	port,
-	title = "My Shiny App"
-)
+no_port: "No port available"
 ```

+Sentence displayed when there is no port available.

 + Port of the server

 ```
-var port_server = 8080
+port_server: 8080
 ```

 This port is the port used to access the node app.